 Are you in the Beer Industry?
 Have a look at our Beer Pump Guide.

 For the specific list of industries and applications most suited to each pump, visit the individual product pages, or you can access the full range here: Small Industrial Centrifugal Pumps.

-Typically, mechanical seals in a Centrifugal Pump require very little maintenance, however, it is important to note that if there is a leakage or the pump has run dry for any time at all that we recommend replacing the mechanical seal within your Centrifugal Pump as soon as possible.
+Typically, mechanical seals in a Centrifugal Pump require very little maintenance.
+However, if there is a leakage or the pump has run dry for any time at all, we recommend replacing the mechanical seal within your Centrifugal Pump as soon as possible.

-No. Unfortunately, even running your pump dry for a short amount of time will damage the mechanical seal within your Centrifugal Pump, as well as burn out the motor.
+Unfortunately not.
+Even running your pump dry for a short amount of time will damage the mechanical seal within your Centrifugal Pump.
+This will also cause the motor to burn out.
 The good news is that this can be avoided by ensuring your pump has flooded suction, unless your pump is self-priming.
 If you think dry running is a risk during the operating of your pump, we recommend a form of Dry Run protection for your pump installation.

-If you are worried about your Centrifugal Pump running dry, we do offer dry run protection for Centrifugal Pumps.
-This is often in the form of a system within the installation that monitors the pressure of the fluid within the pump and will switch off the pump when the pressure drops.
-For more information, please ask the Sales team when requesting a quote.
+If you are worried about your Centrifugal Pump running dry, we offer Dry Run protection for Centrifugal Pumps.
+This is often in the form of a system within the installation that monitors the pressure of the fluid within the pump and will switch the pump off when the pressure drops.

 If flooded suction isn’t ideal for your industry, head over to our Self-Priming Centrifugal Pump page.